mattermost/docs/source/help/apps/desktop-guide.rst

 The desktop app contains a menu bar with additional features and shortcuts to streamline your experience.

 If the menu bar is hidden, you may use the ALT key to display the menu.
-To have the menu displayed at all times, go to the Settings page and uncheck the **Hide menu bar** setting.
+To have the menu displayed at all times, go to the Settings page by pressing CTRL/CMD+COMMA and uncheck the **Hide menu bar** setting.

 Below is a list of menu options with the corresponding keyboard shortcuts.
 For Mac, replace CTRL by CMD unless otherwise specified.